Outline of air pollution dispersion

+The following outline is provided as an overview of and topical guide to air pollution dispersion:

 In environmental science, air pollution dispersion is the distribution of air pollution into the atmosphere.
 Air pollution is the introduction of particulates, biological molecules, or other harmful materials into Earth's atmosphere, causing disease, death to humans, damage to other living organisms such as food crops, and the natural or built environment.
 Air pollution may come from anthropogenic or natural sources.
 Dispersion refers to what happens to the pollution during and after its introduction; understanding this may help in identifying and controlling it.

 Air pollution dispersion has become the focus of environmental conservationists and governmental environmental protection agencies (local, state, province and national) of many countries (which have adopted and used much of the terminology of this field in their laws and regulations) regarding air pollution control.

 Air pollution emission plumes

 Air pollution emission plume – flow of pollutant in the form of vapor or smoke released into the air.
 Plumes are of considerable importance in the atmospheric dispersion modelling of air pollution.
 There are three primary types of air pollution emission plumes: